IIIF/api/image_api/image_api_1.2.md

 ##  2. URL Syntax

+The IIIF Image API can be called in three forms:
+ * Request an image, which may be part of a larger image
+ * Request techincal information about the full image
+ * Request the features supported by the image server

-The IIIF Image API can be called in two forms: one to request an image, and a second to request techincal information about the image.
-Both forms convey the request's information in the path segments of the URI, rather than as query parameters.
-This makes responses more easily able to be cached, either at the server or by standard web-caching infrastructure.
+All of the forms convey the request's information in the path segments of the URI, rather than as query parameters.
+This makes responses easier to cache, either at the server or by standard web-caching infrastructure.
 It also permits a minimal implementation using pre-computed files in a matching directory structure.

-There are four parameters shared by the two requests, and other IIIF specifications:
+There are four parameters shared by the requests, and other IIIF specifications:

 | scheme | Indicates the use of the http or https protocol in calling the service.
 | server | The host server on which the service resides. |